dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## Abstract {.page_break_before}

+The interpretation of metagenome data
 The assignment of genomes and taxonomy to metagenome data underlies many microbiome studies.
 Here we describe two algorithms for compositional analysis of metagenome sequencing data.
-We first develop a sketching technique, _Scaled MinHash_, that supports Jaccard containment estimation.
+We first develop a sketching technique, _Scaled MinHash_, that supports Jaccard containment estimation between sets of different size.
 We implement _Scaled MinHash_ in the sourmash software and demonstrate large-scale containment searches of metagenomes using all 700,000 currently available microbial reference genomes.
 We next frame shotgun
-metagenome compositional analysis in terms of min-set-cover, i.e. as the problem of finding a minimum collection of reference genomes that "cover" the known portion of a metagenome.
+metagenome compositional analysis in terms of min-set-cover, i.e. as the problem of finding a minimum collection of reference genomes that "cover" the known k-mers in a metagenome.
 We implement a greedy approximate solution using  _Scaled MinHash_ sketches, and evaluate its accuracy in taxonomic assignment using a CAMI community benchmark.
-Finally, we show that the minimum set cover can be used to for read mapping. sourmash is available as open source under the
+Finally, we show that the minimum set cover can be used for accurate read mapping. sourmash is available as open source under the
 BSD 3-Clause license at github.com/dib-lab/sourmash/.